Market statistics are supplied by the Woodstock-Ingersoll and District Real Estate Board. For full statistics, visit the Board’s website.

 Months of Inventory

-There was just 1.9 months of inventory at the end of November 2017, matching the 1.9 months at the end of November 2016 which remains a record low for this time of year (There was 3.1 months of inventory on hand at the end of Nov.2015).
+There were 1.5 months of inventory at the end of March, up slightly 1.0 month from the end of March 2017, but still far below the long-run average of 6.1 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.

 My Market Outlook

 Although residential sales in March dropped by 33.6% compared to last year at this time, we have to remember that March 2017 was a record-setting month.
 Sales in March 2018 did fall in line with the 5 year average and nearly doubled the sales of the previous month.